Search This Blog

 Project Quality: Whose job is it to guarantee it?

-In a series of training that I was recently providing to project managers, software testers, and business analysts, I found discussions that focused on who were responsible for software quality in projects.
-The project managers thought it was QA department role.
+In a series of training that I was recently providing to project managers, software testers, and business analysts, I found discussions that focused on who was responsible for software quality in projects.
+The project managers thought it was a QA department role.
 QA passed it back to requirements form business analysts who then delegated to directions from the project managers.
 With so much literature on total quality management, Six Sigma, capability maturity model, and organizational project management maturity model, it dawned on me that it is this inherent lack of ownership for quality is the reason why quality is suffering in many projects.

 It reminds me of the famous parable on the virtue of citizenship from the “Adventures from the Book of Virtues.”
 Many subjects in the kingdom complained about many things in the kingdom and not taking true ownership for improvement.
 The king hid a pot of gold beneath a big boulder and waited to see who took leadership for removing the rock enhancing safety and quality experience for the others that passed by.
 Quality is the same thing as the citizenship requirement.
 It is everyone’s job.
 The more structured approaches the organization uses in testing accuracy through automation, test case development, and test execution, the more the project manager becomes attuned to following through on quality, the more the team members will become focused on providing quality by design rather than expecting it to be accidentally evolving.